frigierim/Floaters/readme.md

 Proper QA!
 Due to lack of resources, balancing the game was not possible.
-A proper finale is missing too, and I also wanted to add a radar hud to identify the floaters location.
-Sorry, you'll have to wait for the sequel!
+A proper finale is missing too; sorry, you'll have to wait for the sequel!